 If you’re in a line of work that involves you being out and about rather than sitting at a desk, managing and requesting reviews may seem like something you’ll only tackle once in a blue moon.

 If this sounds familiar, you will definitely benefit from the free Yell for Business app (available for both Android and iOS).
 As long as you have a smartphone and internet access, you can update your business details, read and reply to reviews, as well as request new reviews on the go.
-So you can stay on top of things while at lunch, waiting for a client, on the sofa, in a queue, at the gym – you name it!Check out these 5 tips for maximising the potential of your free Yell.com listing!
+Plus many other useful features.
+So you can stay on top of things while at lunch, waiting for a customer, on the sofa, in a queue, at the gym – you name it!Check out these 5 tips for maximising the potential of your free Yell.com listing!
 Click To Tweet

 Have you claimed your free listing on Yell.com yet?
 How do you currently make the most of your online reviews?
 Do you have any ideas for maximising your listing that we’ve not mentioned here?
 Let’s compare notes down in the comments!